 Infant Baptisms are arranged through the office.
-Please contact Michelle Fraser at 403-278-7556 or at email@example.com
+Please call

 A Baptism Preparation seminar is required for all new or expectant parents.
-Next date will be on Saturday, March 21st, 2020 We begin at 8:45 am and finish at approximately 12:30 pm.
+We begin at 8:45 am and finish at approximately 12:30 pm.

 All baptism celebrations are the 2nd and 3rd Sundays of each month after the noon mass.